-Back in 2014, I was living in England and took a trip back to Rome.
-During this trip, I went to Tivoli, a town east of Rome to visit Villa d’Este, a UNESCO World Heritage site.
+Tivoli is a town east of Rome and where you can find Villa d’Este, a UNESCO World Heritage site.
 While the most common recommended day trips from Rome suggest Tivoli, not all of them suggest Villa d’Este.
-The more common being Hadrian’s Villa, which I also highly recommend, but they are two completely different experiences.
+The more common recommendation being Hadrian’s Villa.

 After a lot of confusion when researching information for this article some people refer to Villa d’Este as Tivoli Gardens.
 It is common to see either form in English.

 Table of Contents

 Villa d’Este is a stunning 16th-century example of Italian Renaissance architecture and gardens.
 Construction started in 1550, thanks to Cardinal Ippolito II d’Este, who after a failed bid for the papacy, became Governor of Tivoli.
 He revived many beautiful places in the area such as Hadrian’s Villa.
 Construction of Villa d’Este was almost complete at the time of his death in 1572.